berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

-* Lookup are being fired twice because the on-change and on-update are both hitting autosuggest.
+* Prevent Lookup, formload and autosuggest  from being fired twice because the on-change and on-update are both hitting autosuggest.
+* ProvDemo: Search multi-word tokens are failing in search due to escaping that is slightly different.
+Need to duplicate exact functionality from the python make safe function.
+* ProvDemo: Provider search should filter non primary keys using a string prefix.
+* ProvDemo:  Search rendering is Should render specified column name list rather than headers from server.
+This is a mapping issues. not respecting column list with proper headers for simple search results.
+* ProvDemo:  State widget should be rendered from list of states returned from service
+* ProvDemo: Status in dropdown must allow specification of a class to show in green.
+* ProvDemo: Specialty needs to option to delete row using trashcan.  screen 27
+* PovDemo: Specialty drop down needs to support title to display larger  dropdown.
+* Prov-Python:   License should be an array.
+With license type, state, data.
+* Readme:  Add sample auto-suggest screen from provider
+* Readme: Add sample Simple Search Screen from provider
+* Readme: Add Tabs and subtabs screen from provider
+* ProvDemo: Show hourglass when waiting exceeds 300ms on fetching remote resources.
 * ProvDemo:  Ability to make some fields mandatory based on the value of another field.
 EG:  If  Other insurance is checked then all the fields in that group are mandatory
+* ProvDemo: Update Buttons CSS to reflect what is required for the mockup.
+* ProvDemo:  **Add the Add new provider screens** ProvDemo: Show alternate new provider flow.
+Show license match in auto suggest Give them option to click on that row to go to edit rather than hokey provider already exists.
+Page 10 - 14.
+Need to double check which license # we are checking against since license a multi-edit in other pages which one is the primary for that provider.
+* ProvDemo: Support "&" in Tab Label
+* ProvDemo: Implement Summary Tab.
+* ProvDemo: Implement License/Permit Tab.
+* ProvDemo: Implement License/Sanctions Tab.
+* ProvDemo: Implement rest of fields for provider tab and modify to be closer to their shown sample.
+Page 14 - 18 with some dropdown defined on 19 to 23.
+* ProvDemo: Implement Special programs Tab.
+Page 31 - 37
+* ProvDemo: Implement Business office Tab Pages 38 - 53 This is a complex flow with sub search of business office but selecting office just populates fields into next form.
+* ProvDemo: Implement Participation Tab: Page 54 - 61
+* ProvDemo: Implement Participation Tab /  Define new Participation group - Page 61 - 67
+* ProvDemo: Implement Credentialing / History Tab - Page 72
+* ProvDemo: Implement Credentialing / Education Tab - Page 71, 73,  74
+* ProvDemo: Implement Credentialing / Hospital Association Tab - Page 75-77
+* ProvDemo: Implement Credentialing / Insurance Tab Page 78 - 79
+* ProvDemo: Implement Credentialing / Compliance Page  80 - 81
+* ProvDemo: Implement Credentialing / Professional Information Page  81-82
+* ProvDemo: Implement Credentialing / Work History Information Page 84-85
+* ProvDemo: Implement Claims / Deductions / Garnishments Page 88, 89, 90 Also includes Court Order 94 - 95,    Also includes Federal Notice of Levies Page #96
+* ProvDemo: Implement Claims / Deductions/ Levies Page 90, 92
+* ProvDemo: Implement Claims/ Deductions All Deductions  Page 93,   Also includes Export all to excel which should be done as custom function linked to a Ahref widget.
+* ProvDemo: Implement Claims Deductions / Overpayments screen 97 but it really looks like just another version of court order tab with a different levy source.
+* ProvDemo: Implement Credentialing / Summary Tab Page 68-70
+* ProvDemo: Implement Focused Review function Page 106-120, some lookup on
 * **ProvDemo:** Ability to determine total form stack validity even if they have not clicked on those tabs.
 * ProvDemo:  **Tab Bar Support Icons with State based on form compliance:** with Sub Tab Bar as nicely shown in  screen 75 Credentialing & Hospital Association.
 Provide a alternating Icon for each tab that chooses one of a set of images based status of the tab.
 Will need a notion of VerifyTab or VerifySubForm so we can also do server side validation.
 * ProvDemo:  Generic Status display screen for a process flow This is like a table but process but should support as a generic status object. screen 70.
-* ProvDemo:  Search rendering is Should render specified column name list rather than headers from server.
-This is a mapping issues. not respecting column list with proper headers for simple search results.
-* ProvDemo: Search multi-word tokens are failing in search due to escaping that is slightly different.
-Need to duplicate exact functionality from the python make safe function.
-* ProvDemo: Provider search should filter non primary keys using a string prefix.
 * ProvPython: ProvDemo: Permits should be an array
-* ProvDemo:  State widget should be rendered from list of states returned from service
-* ProvDemo: Status in dropdown must allow specification of a class to show in green.
-* ProvDemo: Specialty needs to option to delete row using trashcan.  screen 27
-* Prov-Python:   License should be an array.
-With license type, state, data.
 * ProvDemo: Local Storage to save objects as updated.
 Fetch from there and allow a TTL to expire them from cache.
-* PovDemo: Specialty drop down needs to support title to display larger  dropdown.
 * ProvDemo:  A easy way to return to search screen where no tabs are visitble.
 * ProvDemo: **Update CSS to match mockup**.
 Update stylesheets to reflect those provided by MarkBo at least for the dental samples.
 * provPython: Speciality should be an array with first item as primary to allow show in search.
 Languages should be an array.
 Format Dates as Javascript standard
 * TabBar:  Use cached version of form when has already been loaded during current session but expire the cached version after so many hours.
-*
 * TabBar: Remember tab states even after a form is refreshed with new parsing or prevent re-parsing for a TTL period.
 This means we should keep the list of forms parsed in RAM and skip re-fetching them if we have results.
 Also requires a form of TTL.
 * AutoSuggest: Need to be able to exit and hide auto suggest with escape.
 * AutoSuggest:  Need to be able to move down in auto sug with arrow and select with enter.